Be My Eyes: Be My AI

-In March of 2023, Be My Eyes launched Be My AI, an AI-based virtual assistant.
+In March 2023, Be My Eyes launched Be My AI, an AI-based virtual assistant.
 Be My AI is accessible through the Be My Eyes app, and is based on OpenAI's GPT-4 large language model.
 Through the interface, the app allows blind and visually impaired users to send images from a variety of devices to be described.
 The app allows users to then follow up with questions to further tailor the image description.
 Blind users report using Be My AI for a variety of tasks, including reading menus, identifying clothing, and describing people.
 The Be My AI interface is available on Android, iOS, and Windows.
 Within a few weeks of the interface's roll out, the company reported that it had been used one million times, and it was named among Time's best inventions of 2023.
 Be My AI is part of a growing number of AI-based apps and devices designed to help blind and visually impaired individuals.